samuelsycamore/samuelsycamore/README.md

 **I'm Sam Sycamore, a web developer, writer, and editor with over 10 years of professional experience across multiple industries.**

-I help dev tool companies and digital agencies clearly communicate the value of their products and services to their target users.
+I help tech companies and digital agencies clearly communicate the value of their products and services to their target users.
 I especially enjoy writing educational content for tech products, because I believe that strong docs are the best marketing materials you can present to a tech-savvy audience.

 I currently work as a Developer Advocate at [MUI](https://mui.com).
 Previously I served as Marketing Manager at [Hashnode](https://hashnode.com).
 Before that I spent many years as a freelance writer and editor.